Explore All Topics

 Can you take a child care tax deduction?

 No, there are no tax deductions available for child care for individuals—just a credit.
 However, you might qualify for other credits or deductions.
-To learn more, read about the top five common tax credits.
+To learn more, read about the top common tax credits.

 Was this topic helpful?